symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 ### Install Ontowiki (Optional)

 Ontowiki is a pure PHP application, that runs completely within the apache web server and can be configured by various plugins.
-We recommend to deploy one Ontowiki instance per application.

 To operate with Virtuoso the php5-odbc extension has to be installed.